FrannDzs/nVidia-modded-Inf/Driver branches.md

 ### Background Information

-* Hotfix drivers are always Beta the same goes for Vulkan test drivers.
+* Hotfix drivers are always Beta, the same goes for Vulkan test drivers.
 * Desktop & Notebook drivers are identical except the Setup.exe.
 Notebook user don't need to download the "Notebook version", just replace the .inf.
 * All drivers are WHQL unless there test/NDA or Hotfix (Beta WHQL) drivers.
 Microsoft (Windows) requires to sign all driver, otherwise you get the popup warning that the driver can't be installed or that you have agree to install a beta/homebrew driver.
 * _Test drivers_ are always [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement) unless there is an official release.